Let’s look at these independent games.

 Sometimes it makes sense to use a monochrome or analogous scheme…

 The color scheme doesn’t have to stay the same!

 But more often than not you will need to differentiate between objects and create different ramps for your main colors.

-There are plenty of tutorials and debates on the internet on how to properly create color ramps but it’s a common practice to make sure the ramps are interlocking, so you can have more harmonious edges or colored outlines that work with different colors.
+There are plenty of tutorials and debates on the internet on how to properly create color ramps but it’s a common practice to make sure the ramps are interlocking, so you can have more harmonious edges or tinted outlines that work with different colors.

 If you follow these principle too closely you may end up with a boring palette, eg your object will look washed out in the same yellow or purple light.
 The use of bold complementary or non analogous colors, especially for accents.

 Hyper light drifter looks unique also because it doesn’t really seem to follow most of pixel art rules

 Where do these colors and ideas come from?
 Once again NON-GAME INSPIRATIONS

 If you want to be a game artist, a graphic designer or an illustrator learn some color theory especially applied to the digital sphere.